 |Range||Battery size||Wallbox charge time||Fast charge time|

 The ZS EV has a 44.5kWh total battery capacity, but only 40kWh of that is usable so its range isn't quite as long as some electric cars, but the 163-mile real-world range is comparable to rivals like the Nissan Leaf and more than enough for most electric car owners.

 It doesn't take too long to charge up, either, whether you're using a public rapid-charging station or a home wallbox charger.
 The only thing that detracts from its star rating here is the lack of timed charging and no charge-point search function in the sat nav.

 A range of 163 miles is quoted for the ZS EV based on the latest independent testing, and we found it got very close to that in sedate, real-world driving in warmer months.

-The MG can top up at 50kW CCS rapid chargers, which are common in motorway services and will deliver 100 miles of range in around 30 minutes, while overnight charging at home from a 7kW wallbox charger will take six and a half hours.
+The MG can top up at 50kW CCS rapid chargers, which are common in motorway services and will deliver 100 miles of range in around 30 minutes, while overnight charging at home from a 7kW wallbox charger will take under six hours.

-You get a usefully long, eight-metre Type 2 cable as standard, as well as a shorter three-pin cable that allows you to charge from a normal domestic socket, although it'll take 17 hours to fully charge this way.
+You get a usefully long, eight-metre Type 2 cable as standard, but you pay extra for a three-pin cable that's useful for trickle-charging on visits to relatives and friends, although it'll take 17 hours to fully charge this way.

 It's a shame the MG can't take a 100kW charge (which would deliver 100 miles of range in 15 minutes), as the Kia e-Niro and Leaf e+ can do, and also that there's no timed charging to take advantage of off-peak electricity tariffs.

-Even the illuminated MG badge on the grille, which pulses to tell you that the car is charging, is very difficult to see in daylight, so there's a general sense that a lot of the important details you expect from an electric car have been overlooked.
+Even the illuminated MG badge on the grille, which pulses to tell you that the car is charging, is almost impossible to see in daylight, so there's a general sense that a lot of the important details you expect from an electric car have been overlooked.